syncfusion-content/blazor-docs/blazor/gantt-chart/rows.md

 ## Styling alternate rows

- You can change the background colour of alternative rows in Gantt chart by overriding the class as shown below.
+ You can change the background color of alternative rows in Gantt chart by overriding the class as shown below.

 ```css
 .e-altrow, tr.e-chart-row:nth-child(odd)  {